(d) The rights, preferences and restrictions attached to equity shares of the Company

 (b) Export Promotion Capital Goods

-A. Capital risk management
+13 Financial instrument A. Capital management

 The Company's capital management objective is to achieve an optimal weighted average cost of capital while continuing to safeguard the Company's ability to meet its liquidity requirements (including its commitments in respect of capital expenditure) and repay loans as they fall due.